Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: A Data-Based Initial Stabilizing Controller

 \section{A Data-Based Initial Stabilizing Controller}

-We are interested in determining an initial stabilizing matrix $K^0$, without losing the important efficiency advantages of Algorithm 1 analyzed in the previous section.
+We are interested in determining an initial stabilizing matrix $K^0$, without knowledge of the system model, and without losing the important efficiency advantages of Algorithm 1 that we analyze later in Section \ref{seccomp}.
 In \cite[Theorem~21]{Waardeetal2:20}, it is shown that a deadbeat controller can be obtained for an unknown system using pole-placement strategies on a pair of matrices $(\bar A, \bar B)$ constructed from data.
+Note that this method does not imply that the system matrices $(A,B)$ are identified.
 Since solving this pole-placement problem is not trivial due to the nature of the data matrices $\bar A$ and $\bar B$, and since no further discussion is provided in \cite{Waardeetal2:20}, we show for the convenience of the reader a series of steps that yields the corresponding result.
 Consider Algorithm 2 below.

-The algorithm starts by defining the matrices $h_0(x)$, $h_1(x)$ and $h_0(u)$ in (\ref{h0}) - (\ref{hu}) using persistently excited data.
+The algorithm starts by defining the matrices $h_0(x)$, $h_1(x)$ and $h_0(u)$ in (\ref{h0})-(\ref{hu}) using persistently excited data.
 This information is then used to define the matrices $\bar A$ and $\bar B$ of a fictitious system.
 As these matrices are known, "model-based" strategies can be employed to design a feedback gain $\bar H$ to place all the poles of $\bar A - \bar B \bar H$ at zero.
 In \cite{Waardeetal2:20} it is proven that $\bar H$ can be used to determine the actual deadbeat gain $K_{db}$ for the true system (\ref{linsys}), as stated in the following theorem.